rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 A CI platform infrastructure should be an implentation detail that users are unconcerned about.
 It should also be a scalable consistant experiance with best-practices across an organization.
 Currently, excessive time is spent troubleshooting and maintaining build servers rather than troubleshooting the builds themseles or inovating and maturing the CI platform.
 A team's build needs require unique customization that are tightly couple to the build server (i.e. Jenkins pluggins).
 This need results in each team being free to customize their build server.
 This make support more difficult and introduce security concerns.
 More recently, teams are beinging to adopt alternative CI platforms on their own signifing, a demand for a new solution.

-A homogenous CI platform that is loosly coupled from build modification.
+Github Action provide a homogenous CI platform that is loosly coupled from build infrastructure modification.

-A homogenous CI platform with On-prem Github Action runners will gain Rally the benefits:
+A homogenous CI platform with On-prem Github Action runners will gain Rally the benefits
  - Reduce cycletime (by focusing more on troubleshooting builds over build server)
  - Increase inovation from CI platform team (by reducing maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))
  - Decrease in costs  (with enphemeral infrastracture and no additional vendor licensing)